moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _EME 150A: http://moorepants.github.io/eme150a/
 .. _EME 185A/B: http://moorepants.github.io/eme185/

 ..
-Not that my course evaulations are poor, but this article provides interesting insights on what coruse evaluations may actually mean: http://www.npr.org/sections/ed/2014/09/26/345515451/student-course-evaluations-get-an-f
+Not that my course evaluations are poor, but this article provides interesting insights on what coruse evaluations may actually mean: http://www.npr.org/sections/ed/2014/09/26/345515451/student-course-evaluations-get-an-f